Rocky the Flying Squirrel: Voice

-Other Appearances
+Other appearances

 The Rocky character made an appearance in Gary Larson's The Far Side comic strip, causing Larson to comment, "I've discovered an interesting phenomenon.
 Once you've drawn Rocky the Flying Squirrel, you can never draw him again.
 In the final version, I must have drawn and erased that miserable little rodent fifty times, and he ultimately ended up looking like Rocky the Flying Hamster."

 In 2014, Rocky and Bullwinkle appeared in a GEICO television commercial where the GEICO Gecko is looking at the Rocky Mountains with them, and trying to explain what they were named after.

 During a broadcast of an Atlanta Braves baseball game in the late 1990s, a real squirrel scampered onto the field and caused a delay in play.
 During the delay, the squirrel was featured on camera with a superimposed graphic identifying him as "Rocket J. Squirrel".
-His position was listed (tongue firmly in cheek) as "Shortstop".
+His position was listed as "Shortstop".